 Lucky for us, beyond automation, technology and social media provide an inexpensive platform to find and share data.
 No commercials nor a large salesforce is inherently required to formulate and distribute ideas.
 And it is with this in mind that I author this post.

 For we have an idea I have previously hinted at in other posts regarding a program that helps military veteran’s transition into private sector companies that would benefit from their unique background.
 Styled after other service-based frameworks our Veteran RaaS (Recruiting as a Service) offering is built on lean principles and intended to be a hybrid of inhouse and third-party recruiting models.
 This article in Forbes does a good job of speaking to RaaS as a general concept, granted our instantiation will be geared towards transitioning military veterans of all branches with an emphasis on the tech sector.https://www.linkedin.com/embeds/publishingEmbed.html?articleId=8686539793970782204

 In short, it’s intended to optimize alignment of interests, minimize inefficiencies and allow our customers to make the most of available tax credits, while continuously improving and adapting to emerging business requirements.

 If you made it this far, thanks for reading.
-We have additional content coming out soon, to include our first podcast.
-Please message or email me (firstname.lastname@example.org) with any thoughts, feedback, interests or questions.
+FWIW, below I have included a video of my 50 second elevator pitch.
+Please message or email me (firstname.lastname@example.org) with any thoughts, feedback, interests or questions. -Drew (email@example.com)